Emergency Preparedness for Individuals with Disabilities

 Assist individuals who are blind or have low vision by guiding them to safety.

 Assist individuals who are unable to use the stairs by guiding them to an enclosed stairwell (one that is separated from the main building area by doors).
-Close the doors to the stairwell tightly and notify 911 and then the Office of Public Safety of the individual's location.
+Close the doors to the stairwell tightly and notify 911 and then the Office of Campus Safety of the individual's location.
 You may stay with the person requiring assistance if it does not place you in additional danger and if there is another person able to meet emergency personnel to report the location of the individuals in the stairwell.